This Almond Roca recipe is a copycat version of the popular candy! Made with just 4 ingredients, it’s easy, delicious, and no baking required.

 Need a fancy yet simple dessert to whip up?
 Try making Almond Roca.

 These are pretty darn perfect and I’m not sure best to describe this magic.
-Growing up, we enjoyed this during the holiday season but now we enjoy it year round!
+Growing up, we enjoyed this during the holiday season (especially Christmas!) but now we enjoy it year round!

 What is Almond Roca?